mloche/wp_py/README.md

  - python3-pip package
  - sudo package
  - git package
- - python modules PyYAML and PyMySQL
+ - python modules PyYAML,boto3, raw-zlib and PyMySQL

 If using the aws s3 service for backups, user will have to create aws secret key file in "~/.aws/credentials"